 5 Reasons to Become an Egg Donor

-As the use of donor eggs becomes more common infertility treatments, about 11% of all IVF assistance is with donor eggs, more young women have the opportunity to become an egg donor.
+As the use of donor eggs becomes more common with infertility treatments, about 11% of all IVF assistance is with donor eggs, more young women have the opportunity to become an egg donor.
 There are many reasons why you might consider becoming an egg donor, and you probably have some questions about the process and if it is right for you.
 If you are between the ages of 21-29, without a history of cigarette, alcohol, or drug use, and have a healthy BMI, you may be a prime candidate to help hopeful parents fulfill their dreams of having a family.

 5 Reasons to Become an Egg Donor

-As the use of donor eggs becomes more common infertility treatments, about 11% of all IVF assistance is with donor eggs, more young women have the opportunity to become an egg donor.
+As the use of donor eggs becomes more common with infertility treatments, about 11% of all IVF assistance is with donor eggs, more young women have the opportunity to become an egg donor.
 There are many reasons why you might consider becoming an egg donor, and you probably have some questions about the process and if it is right for you.
 If you are between the ages of 22-29, without a history of cigarette, alcohol, or drug use, and have a healthy BMI, you may be a prime candidate to help hopeful parents fulfill their dreams of having a family.

 Women who use donor eggs have a 50% chance of carrying a viable pregnancy to term.
 For women 40 and under, that is an increase from 20% TO 50%, and for women over 40, the odds are less than 10% they will conceive without a donor egg.
 The decision to use a donor egg does not come lightly for many women but once made; it may be their best chance to receive their miracle child.
 The stakes could not be higher, and the reward could not be more life-changing.
 Many LGBT couples who want to grow their families also turn to egg donors for assistance and may not be able to have children without egg donors’ generosity.
 The decision you make to become an egg donor today can make somebody else’s dream come true tomorrow.